International-Data-Spaces-Association/IDSA-Rulebook/005_Roles.md

 **Value-added service providers** act as participants in the data space and therefore conform to the data space governance framework.
 Such services support value creation with a broad set of discovery, processing, and governance capabilities.
 Common examples and their expected functions include:

-- **Data Discovery Services (catalogs, search engines, registries):** Provide standardized metadata, search interfaces, and registry functions that allow participants to locate datasets and service offerings.
+- **Data Discovery Services (catalogs, search engines, registries):** Provide standardised metadata, search interfaces, and registry functions that allow participants to locate datasets and service offerings.
 These services should provide interoperable metadata schemas, and support attribute-based-access-control visibility rules.

 - **Lookup Services (vocabularies, shared information):** Maintain authoritative semantic resources such as controlled vocabularies, ontologies, and code lists that ensure consistent interpretation of attributes and data elements across participants.
 Lookup services should be versioned, discoverable, and accompanied by governance information describing scope and maintenance procedures.